Všeobecná úverová banka

-Všeobecná úverová banka, a.s. (abbreviated as “VUB“ or “The Bank“) is a retail and commercial bank is domiciled in Slovakia with its registered office at Mlynske Nivy 1, Bratislava.
+Všeobecná úverová banka, a.s. (abbreviated as “VUB“ or “The Bank“) is a retail and commercial bank domiciled in Slovakia with its registered office at Mlynske Nivy 1, Bratislava.
 The Italian banking group Intesa Sanpaolo is the majority shareholder of VUB, holding a 96.97% stake.

 The bank was acquired by the predecessor of Intesa Sanpaolo, Banca Intesa in 2001.

-As of 31 December 2013, the bank had a network of 244 points of sale (including Retail Branches, Corporate Branches and Mortgage Centres across Slovakia.
+As of 31 December 2013, the bank had a network of 244 points of sale (including Retail Branches, Corporate Branches, and Mortgage Centres across Slovakia.
 The Bank has also one branch in the Czech Republic.